Our offer at King's Health Partners

-As a member of staff at King's Health Partners you are part of a workforce of more than 40,000 people committed to excellence in healthcare.
+As a member of staff at King's Health Partners you are part of a workforce of more than 46,000 staff and students committed to excellence in healthcare.
 Below are some opportunities available to you as a staff member of King's Health Partners.
-Find out more about who we are on the About Us section of the website.
+Find out more about who we are including key stats on the About section of the website.

-King’s Health Partners provides education and training for healthcare professionals, students and support staff.
+King’s Health Partners has a globally-renowned Education Academy which provides education and training for healthcare professionals, students and support staff.

-Our Learning Hub hosts a range of free elearning resourses for staff, students and trainees.
+Our Learning Hub hosts a range of free and paid-for e-learning resources for staff, students and trainees.